About County Councillors

 - County Councillors serve on the County Council

 - District Councillors serve on district councils

 - Town or Parish Councillors service on town or parish councils.

-A County Councillor may also be a District Councillor, Parish or Town Councillor, or a Member of Parliament or Member of the European Parliament.
+A County Councillor may also be a District Councillor, Parish or Town Councillor, or a Member of Parliament.

 For more information on councillors and local government visit the GOV.UK website.